Henrik Zetterberg: Personal life

 Zetterberg goes by the nicknames of "Zäta" (pronounced "Zaeta," which means "Z" in Swedish) and "Hank," an anglicized shortening of Henrik that is used by his Red Wings teammates.

 In the summer of 2008 he became engaged to Emma Andersson, a Swedish model and TV host.
 On 23 July 2010, Zetterberg married his fiancée near the bride's hometown in Mölle, Sweden.

 On 20 August 2015, Andersson gave birth to their first child, a son named Love (pronounced Loo-VEY).

 Zetterberg served several months in the Swedish Army when he was 17 years old—a rare thing among NHL players—as Sweden at that time had a conscription policy.

 In popular culture

 In 2009, film-makers Greg DeLiso and Jakob Hawkins released a video series called "Fun With Henrik Zetterberg."
-The videos center around a bumbling Henrik Zetterberg look-alike (played by Hawkins) and were positioned as spec commercial spots for the NHL and their affiliates.
+The videos centre around a bumbling Henrik Zetterberg look-alike (played by Hawkins) and were positioned as spec commercial spots for the NHL and their affiliates.
 Although the spots were never picked up, the videos themselves went viral, garnering over 50,000 views in two days.
 The success of the videos spawned "Fake Henrik Zettererg," a twelve-episode web series authored by DeLiso and Hawkins.
 The series was launched on 26 October 2011 and has been featured on Yahoo Sports and The Huffington Post.
 The series featured Kevin Brown and Austin Pendleton.